mudox/home/content/post/site-build-notes.md

 Right sidebar:

-Similar to the left sidebar, but with `right-sidebar` assign to the top `<aside>` element.
+Similar to the left sidebar, but with `right-sidebar` class assigned to the top `<aside>` element.

 ```html